 Reviews and Peer Commentary

-Using reviews and peer commentary help strengthen your thesis or purpose statement.
+Using reviews and peer commentary helps strengthen your thesis or purpose statement.
 These reviews let your reader know what researchers’ peers feel about the work presented.

 Reviewer, A.A.
 (2000).
 Title of review [Review of the book Title of book, by A.A.
 Author].
 Title of complete work, xx, xxx-xxx.

-- Include the medium, such as book, movie etc. inside the brackets.
+- Include the medium, such as book or movie, inside the brackets.

-- Include the year of release for films, DVDs etc. Place after the title, use a comma.
+- Include the year of release for films and DVDs.
+Place this after the title, also with a comma.